dingtianding/TMT/README.md

 Monday: Dedicate this day toward implementing the Market Data properly on the chart visualization, and add any additional relative market data.
 Implement a professional visual of the chart and make it pretty.

-Tuesday: Compile list of current events related to the stock with maybe a News Search API and CEO twits.
-Create link to relevent News article or specific twits and create mark up on the chart.
+Tuesday: Compile list of current events related to the stock with maybe a News Search API and CEO tweets.
+Create link to relevent News article or specific tweets and create mark up on the chart.

 Wednesday: Finish implementing current event's mark up if I have not finished.
 Then to create a page to rank the Biggest Gainer and Loser dates and the respective events that has occured.